Agricultural Literacy Curriculum Matrix

 - Explain that protein is a food group in MyPlate.
 It includes meat, poultry, eggs, nuts, beans, and seeds (slide 11).

 - Ask students, “What are proteins used for in the body?”
 Explain that the primary purpose of proteins is to build and repair our body tissues.
 In addition, proteins also function as a catalyst, messengers, structural elements, buffers, fluid balancers, immunoprotectors, transporters, and many other roles (slide 12).

 - In order for your body to be able to perform all of these roles, you need to eat protein sources everyday, and several times per day.

 - Explain that MyPlate gives a daily recommendation for how much protein we should consume at different phases of life (slide 13).
 The recommendations are measured in ounce-equivalents.
 Give a few examples of ounce equivalents (slide 14).

 Activity 2: The Science of Cheesemaking

 Preparation: Prior to class, gather the ingredients and kitchen supplies outlined in the Mozzarella Cheese recipe.
 If possible, make the recipe once before class if you have never made it before.
+The Making Mozzarella Cheese in the Classroom video can also help illustrate the steps.
 Determine if you will make the cheese as a demonstration or if your students can make their own batches of cheese based on the resources you have available.